sentinel-hub/eo-grow/docs/source/high-level-overview.md

 The `Pipeline` class has multiple _run_ methods that appear to have a similar functionality:
 - `run` is the main execution method.
 It sets up logging and error handlers around `run_procedure`. _It is not meant to be changed._
 - `run_procedure` contains instructions on what the pipeline does.
-By default it creates a workflow with `build_workflow` and runs `run_execution`. _Override if you need the pipeline to also process things outside of an EOWorkflow (e.g. combine results)._
+By default, it creates a workflow with `build_workflow` and runs `run_execution`. _Override if you need the pipeline to also process things outside of an EOWorkflow (e.g. combine results)._
 - `run_execution` takes care of logging and execution of the workflow. _It is not meant to be changed._
 - `build_workflow` is a method that builds an `EOWorkflow` that the pipeline executes. _This is the method you usually want to implement._